DC police charge teen boys with carjacking as video resurfaces of botched teen girls' deadly carjacking

 MARYLAND POLICE RELEASE BODYCAM VIDEO SHOWING OFFICERS BERATE KINDERGARTENER WHO RAN FROM SCHOOL

-The boys’ arrest comes after a video has emerged of the deadly botched carjacking that also took place in D.C. last Monday.
+The boys’ arrest comes after horrifying video has emerged of the deadly botched carjacking by two teenage girls that also took place in D.C. last Monday.
+The footage is so graphic that Fox News has decided not to share it.

-A video taken by a witness shows the moment after two teen girls had entered the car of Mohammad Anwar, a 66-year-old Uber Eats delivery driver, with a Taser.
+The video, taken by a witness, shows the moment after two teen girls had entered the car of Mohammad Anwar, a 66-year-old Uber Eats delivery driver, with a Taser.

 "This is my car!"
 Anwar can be heard shouting.